-Tennessee school coach gets prison for rape, nude photos
+Kentucky school coach gets prison for rape, nude photos

 IRVINE, Ky.
-(AP) - A former high school soccer coach in Tennessee has been sentenced to two years in prison for raping a player and sending nude images to minors.
+(AP) - A former high school soccer coach in Kentucky has been sentenced to two years in prison for raping a player and sending nude images to minors.

 Andrew Hatton, 29, was sentenced Tuesday on charges of third-degree rape and distributing obscene matter to minors.
 He pleaded guilty to the charges in August as part of a deal.